AstaBench: Rigorous Benchmarking of AI Agents with a Scientific Research Suite: Experiments

 {\bf Data Analysis:} Similarly, \point{automated data analysis and data-driven discovery is a major, unsolved challenge for science assistance agents}.
 We see agents struggle with this benchmark, with the maximum score being only 34\% (\cref{tab:results-overall}) despite increased attention in the community.

-{\bf End-to-End Discovery:} \point{End-to-end discovery remains far from being meaningfully solved.} Although the {\it average} research step completion scores appear reasonable (scores up to $\sim$70\%, \cref{tab:results-endtoend}), the likelihood of completing {\it all} experiment steps remains low.
-For example, given $\sim$10 steps per experiment, and a success rate of 70\% per step, the success rate to complete {\it all} steps in the experiment will be $\approx 0.7^{10} \approx 3\%$; in fact, we observed an even lower 1\% for the best end-to-end agent (\agentAutoAsta with \modelClaudeSonnetFourShort).
+{\bf End-to-End Discovery:} \point{End-to-end discovery remains far from being meaningfully solved.} Although the {\it average} research step completion scores appear reasonable (scores up to $\sim$70\%, \cref{tab:results-endtoend}), the likelihood of completing {\it all} experiment steps remains near zero.
+For example, given $\sim$10 steps per experiment, and a success rate of 70\% per step, the success rate to complete {\it all} steps in the experiment will be $\approx 0.7^{10} \approx 3\%$ (see \cref{tab:e2e-overall-completion-scores} for actual numbers, reaching a maximum of 5\%).
 A lot more work is needed, and we hope these benchmarks will help push research forward in this direction.